- Lindsay Lane

-When COVID-19 led to school closures roughly one year ago, parents around the nation and world were worried about how their children’s academic progress and mental health would be impacted by not being physically at school.
+When COVID-19 led to school closures in the spring of 2020, parents around the nation and world were worried about how their children’s academic progress and mental health would be impacted by not being physically at school.
 School administrators and educators, invested in seeing students succeed, had the same concerns as well.
 During the summer of 2020, Lindsay Lane Christian Academy’s administrators worked with a team of local officials, healthcare professionals and parents preparing a plan that would resume in-person learning as soon as possible for students and mitigate the spread of COVID-19 on all three campuses.

 We’ll always look back on this date and remember how God was faithful to help us achieve what had once seemed impossible.
 Getting to this point wasn’t easy.
 It required flexibility and patience on everyone’s part, and it still does, but being able to create a safe educational environment for our community, while continuing to make disciples of Jesus Christ, makes it all worthwhile.
 Investing in Health and Safety

-· 7 Electrostatic spraying machines that use hospital-grade disinfectant.
+· 12 Electrostatic spraying machines that use hospital-grade disinfectant

 · Multiple hand sanitizer stations in hallways, entrances, and cafeterias